Distillation is one of the oldest water purification solutions – and there’s a reason why it’s still popular today.

 The Quinton Wellness product is a fantastic solution if you’re looking for a product that’s been manufactured by a leading wellness company based on decades of medical research (visit the website here).

-There are a number of options available on the market today, but not brands are legitimate, so do your research and don’t be so quick to believe a marketing claim.
+There are a number of options available on the market today, but not all brands are legitimate, so do your research and don’t be so quick to believe a marketing claim.
 It’s fine to message a company before making a purchase with whatever questions you may have if you’re unsure or looking for more data.

 Using mineral or electrolyte drops is usually as easy as putting them in a glass or pitcher of distilled water and drinking as you usually would.
 Depending on what type of product you go for and the website you buy it from, minerals in the form of drops or electrolyte powder can last for weeks to months, and cost around $20-$40 on average.

-I Recommend: Quinton Liquid Mineral Drops
+We Recommend: Quinton Liquid Mineral Drops

 - On the go remineralization